Research and informational content only. Not medical advice. Many peptides discussed on this site are not approved for human use.

 8. 2004

-Khavinson et al. publish human melatonin study (elderly subjects) in Neuroendocrinology Letters and chromatin remodelling / histone H1 work.
-Small, non-randomized; primate melatonin/cortisol work also published in this period.
+Khavinson et al. publish melatonin study in Neuroendocrinology Letters and chromatin remodelling / histone H1 work (both in vitro and preclinical models).
+Primate melatonin/cortisol work also published in this period.

 9. 2017